JoakimLindbom/ha_energy/README.md

 ### Prerequisites
 You need to install the Nordpool integration in order for this package to work at all.
 Note down the name of the Nordpool sensor.
+If you want to use the sorted 1 hour slots, you need to have AppDaemon running.

 ### Copying files
 Clone the files from this repo to some file location, e.g.: